DIY Halloween Masquerade Parade

 When you return to your house, take a rest and watch the rest of the parade.

 PLEASE: do not pass out candy during the parade.
+This keeps the parade moving.
 We know it'll be tempting, but restrain yourself.
 Supply your own candy for your own parade unit and spectator sections.

 Now, get out there an make some magic today, and you too can bring a little fun to your neighborhood.